Eday: British era

 From the first decade of the 18th century Orkney became part of the new Kingdom of Great Britain.
 This was a time of great interest in agricultural improvement although the changes this brought about were not of significance in Orkney until the mid-nineteenth century.
 For example, no potatoes were grown on Eday until around 1780.
 By comparison to these gradual changes, Carrick House saw drama in 1725.
 The property was now owned by James Fea who had been a school friend of a "Mr Smith", a trader of Stromness.
 When Smith was unmasked as the notorious pirate John Gow he sought to escape the attentions of the authorities by making for Eday via a raid on Hall of Clestrain, in Orphir.
 When Gow's ship Revenge ran aground on the Calf of Eday, Fea's men took him prisoner and held him at Carrick House, for which Fea was given a £1,700 reward.
 The bell from the Revenge is still in Carrick House.

 In the early nineteenth century the kelp industry provided significant employment on some of the Orkney islands, but when the market collapsed between 1830 and 1832 it caused considerable hardship.
 North Ronaldsay was especially hard-hit and several families were allowed to resettle from there to develop land at Westside on Eday.
 Rising populations meant increasing land values, especially for small tenancies.
 In 1843 crofts were valued at 1 £/acre on Eday, nearly three times the price for larger farms.
 However, the 20th century saw decline.
-Immigration from mainland Scotland was essentially unknown even in the late 1950s and the population in 2001 was about an eighth of the total 160 years earlier.
+Immigration even from mainland Scotland was essentially unknown even in the late 1950s and the population in 2001 was about an eighth of the total 160 years earlier.
+In the census of 2011, it was found that 50% of the residents of the island were born in England, the most of all Scotland's islands.